 The Boy and his new friend venture outdoors.
 They move through a series of charming vignettes, with cute woodland creatures like rabbits, foxes and squirrels leaping around.
 My daughter enjoyed this section the most.
 The story evolves to include more Snowmen, including a feisty Scottish version, clad in a kilt.
 A menacing Jack Frost lurks in the background, and then attempts to steal the Ice Princess.
 In an ensemble dance piece, with some skilled ballet manoeuvres from the Princess and Jack Frost, the Scottish Snowman triumphs, and rescues the Princess.

 It’s all very festive.
 Ruari Murchison’s set was presented in an appealing palate of neutral snow whites, with flashes of holly-berry red in the Boy’s toy plane and his jumper; and jewel-brights, like the creme de menthe coat of a carol singer.
 In a charming finale, ‘snow’ comes tumbling down onto the audience.
 A lot of the children leapt up from their seats at this point, to dance under the snow in the aisles.

 How long is The Snowman show?

-The Peacock Theatre performance of The Snowman was one hour and forty minutes, including an interval.
-The second half was shorter, with more ensemble dance pieces and flying sequences (impressive stuff, especially for the actor playing the Boy, who looked no older than 12, and who must have had high levels of stamina).
+The Peacock Theatre performance of The Snowman is one hour and fifty minutes, including an interval.
+The second half is shorter, with more ensemble dance pieces and flying sequences.

 Snowman Peacock Theatre age range